Can Clovis Oncology Inc. (CLVS) Remain Competitive?

-Clovis Oncology Inc. (NASDAQ:CLVS) went down by -2.43% from its latest closing price compared to the recent 1-year high of $11.10.
-The company’s stock price has collected -0.21% of loss in the last five trading sessions.
-Press Release reported 14 hours ago that PM360 Announces 2021 Trailblazer Award Finalists
+Clovis Oncology Inc. (NASDAQ:CLVS) went down by -3.14% from its latest closing price compared to the recent 1-year high of $11.10.
+The company’s stock price has collected -5.89% of loss in the last five trading sessions.
+Press Release reported 8 hours ago that Clovis Oncology Announces Renewal of At-The-Market Equity Offering Program

 Is It Worth Investing in Clovis Oncology Inc. (NASDAQ :CLVS) Right Now?